 (That said, if you do want to argue...or preferably, politely discuss, what is and isn't up for discussion in terms of the top cycling accessories, or anything else, drop me a comment at the bottom of the post.)

 This post may include affiliates links.
-This means that if you happen to purchase something using this link, I will receive a small commission.
+This means that if you happen to purchase something using this link, Bad Cyclist may receive a small commission.
 Thank you for your support!